Ezequiel92/alien_invasion/README.md

 You can control the ship's horizontal position and shoot bullets (up to three bullets on screen at any time).
 When a bullet hits an alien, it disappears and you get points.
 When the whole fleet is eliminated, you go to the next level, and a new fleet appears and starts descending faster.

-The game stores locally the users, scores, saved games, and the ranking in `.json` files.

 ## 🕹️ Controls and shortcuts

 ### Gameplay